Forgot Password

 Fly to Nepalgunj (150m/492ft.)

 After breakfast, we transfer to the domestic airport.
-Today we will have a one and half hour wonderful flight to Nepalgunj.
+Today, we will have a one-hour flight to Nepalgunj.
 Nepalgunj is situated in the southwestern part of Nepal, close to the Indian border and Bardia National Park.
-We have the evening to have look around the town.
+We have the evening to explore the town.
 Overnight at Nepalgunj hotel.

 Trek to Chhepka (2,838m/9,311ft.)